-- 1 Preservation and increased funding for human service programs realigned to counties in 1991. - 2 Adjustments to county human service fund allocations that account for the cost differences among California counties in providing services. - 3 Preservation of children's protective services, participation and funding. - 4 Maximum flexibility to institute innovative practices in child welfare and foster care such as "wrap around" services and multi-discipline service approaches. - 5 Increased funding for foster parent recruitment and retention and greater funding flexibility for foster care services, which are critical to adequately protect children in need. - 6 Ensure ongoing funding to support victims of Commercial Sexual Exploitation of Children (CSEC) and to support policies that protect foster youth who have suffered from sexual exploitation. - 7 Adoption of statewide guidelines on best practices in providing care to foster youth in need of psychotropic drug medication. - 8 Elimination of reductions to penalties related to the failure to meet the work participation rate in CalWORKs. - 9 Increased flexibility for the administration of CalWORKs.
-Flexibility in the CalWORKs program should include income eligibility standards for childcare and flexibility with the 24 Month Time Clock for Welfare-to-Work clients. - 10 Allowing for county flexibility in the work component and permissible activities that contribute to work participation rates in CalWORKS. - 11 Elimination of the Maximum Grant Rule in the CalWORKs program. - 12 Ensure counties have the financial, personnel and information technology system support that is required to maintain ongoing mandate of the Affordable Care Act. - 13 Preventing the loss of affordable healthcare and other public assistance for residents who are impacted by increases to local and state minimum wage increases. - 14 Increased funding for the food allocation to SSI/SSP recipients. - 15 Programs and services that assist and recognize the role of fathers in the development and well-being of their child(ren).
+- 1 Preservation and increased funding for human service programs realigned to counties in 1991. - 2 Adjustments to county human service fund allocations that account for the cost differences among California counties in providing services. - 3 Increased flexibility for the administration of CalWORKs.
+Flexibility in the CalWORKs program should include income eligibility standards for ehildeare. - 43 Increased flexibility for the administration of CalWORKs.
+Flexibility in the CalWORKs program should include income eligibility standards for childcare. - 3 Preservation of children's protective services, participation and funding. - 54 Maximum flexibility to institute innovative practices in child welfare and foster care such as "wrap around" services and multi-discipline service approaches. - 65 Increased funding for foster parent recruitment and retention and greater funding flexibility for foster care services, which are critical to adequately protect children in need. - 116 Ensure ongoing funding to support victims of Commercial Sexual Exploitation of Children (CSEC) and to support policies that protect foster youth who have suffered from sexual exploitation. - 7 Adoption of statewide guidelines on best practices in providing care to foster youth in need of psychotropic drug medication. z - 78 Elimination of reductions to penalties related to the failure to meet the work participation rate in CalWORKs. - 39 Increased flexibility for the administration of CalWORKs.
+Flexibility in the CalWORKs program should include income eligibility standards for childcare and flexibility with the 24 Month Time Clock for Welfare-to-Work clients.z - 810 Allowing for county flexibility in the work component and permissible activities that contribute to work participation rates in CalWORKS. - 11 Elimination of the Maximum Grant Rule in the CalWORKs program.